Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
 It's a constant struggle."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 I fear that without safeguards, we may create a system that exacerbates existing inequalities."

+**Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
+Can we truly balance innovation with the needs of society?
+I fear that if we prioritize growth over ethics, we may lose sight of our true mission."

 ### Scene 1: Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*